techidaily/site-win11-tips/source/_posts/from-flushed-to-functional-8-steps-for-desktop-color-correction.md

  When using a restore point, your device will return to its previous state.
 This means all the recent issues and bugs on your device will be removed.

- But before you can use the System Restore tool, you need to[create a restore point on your Windows device](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ But before you can use the System Restore tool, you need to [create a restore point on your Windows device](https://www.makeuseof.com/windows-11-create-restore-point/) .

  If you have an existing restore point on your PC, here’s how you can use it to tackle the issue at hand: